milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Vertex AI Studio is a user interface in the Google Cloud console for rapidly prototyping and testing generative AI models.

 Generative AI Services also includes any generative AI features of a Service.

+Vertex AI in Firebase: Vertex AI in Firebase allows you to add generative AI features to applications using the Vertex AI Gemini API, providing a service API layer and SDKs that are integrated into Firebase systems and products.
+It works with App Check while supporting idiomatic language for Swift, Kotlin, Dart, and JavaScript.

 API Management